Use the

 HOME > Japan’s Local Treasures > Kumamoto's Mineral Water

-Kumamoto City
+©Kumamoto City

-Turn on any tap in Kumamoto and from it will flow crystal-clear, high-quality mineral water.
+Turn on any tap in Kumamoto City and from it will flow crystal-clear, high-quality mineral water.
 The natural groundwater beneath this historic castle town provides enough water for all the city’s residents.
 Kumamoto is the only city in Japan with a population greater than 500,000 that can make this claim.
-The explanation as to why Kumamoto is blessed with this unique feature, which is rare on a global scale, relate to the nearby volcano, Mt.
+The explanation as to why Kumamoto is blessed with this unique feature, which is rare on a global scale, relates to the nearby volcano, Mt.
 Aso.

 The underground layers created after the eruption of Mt.
-Aso contain many little pockets that allow rain water to soak in easily and be filtered.
-In a natural cycle lasting about 20 years the water dissolves a mix of minerals which makes it both delicious and nutritious when it arrives directly into Kumamoto’s taps.
+Aso contain many little pockets that allow rainwater to soak in easily and be filtered.
+In a natural cycle lasting about 20 years, the water dissolves a mix of minerals which makes it both delicious and nutritious when it arrives directly into Kumamoto’s taps.

 Please Choose Your Language